SAP-samples/teched2022-DT262/exercises/ex0/README.md

 Note: Your Desktop Agent on the system tray may restart a couple of times.
-Once completed, the RPA Desktop Agent will then be connected to the SAP Process Automation tenant that you have access to
+Once completed, the RPA Desktop Agent will then be connected to the SAP Build Process Automation tenant that you have access to

 13. On the next screen, insert when prompted the credentials provided to you in the email.
 (Example only) user: DT262_0XX( example for group 11, DT262_011) Password: <B>As provided by the speaker</b>, Next, Click <b>Okay</b> when prompted